-My colleague Chad Albrecht has a great analogy: a white belt n00b doesn’t come in to Karate class and suggest he or she knows better than the black belts, much less the masters who developed the system and practices over many centuries.
+A colleague has a great analogy: a white belt n00b doesn’t come in to Karate class and suggest he or she knows better than the black belts, much less the masters who developed the system and practices over many centuries.
 He or she doesn’t show the teacher how to perform a kick; in fact, it’s the other way around…as it should be.

 And here’s another place where Ken Schwaber’s chess analogy is excellent.

-In the comments of Ken’s post, Chad says,
+In the comments of Ken’s post, this colleague says,

 If…we don’t follow the rules of chess because our culture dictates that we don’t use pawns, we can create an odd dependency on environment.
 While this seems crazy and pointless to do in chess, it is what organizations do when they choose to not follow the rules of Scrum.
 Environments that prevent teams from using Scrum completely are as dysfunctional as not using pawns in chess.